MicrosoftDocs/azure-docs/articles/aks/eks-edw-overview.md

 ---
-title: Replicate AWS EKS scaling with KEDA and Karpenter workload in Azure
+title: Replicate the AWS EDW workload with KEDA and Karpenter workload in Azure
 description: Learn how to replicate the AWS EKS Scaling with KEDA and Karpenter event driven workflow (EDW) workload in Azure. ms.topic: how-to ms.date: 05/01/2024